Kid Activities

 4. Fill bottle with water so that at least half of your potato is submerged.

 5. Your sweet potato vine should show new roots within a week or two.
 Leafy purple sprouts will appear shortly after.
 Use a magnifying glass to see tiny root hairs and to examine little sprouts.
-Ask students to PREDICT what will happen next.

-TIP: A sweet potato purchased from a natural foods store or farmers' market may sprout sooner than one from a supermarket--because it's less likely to have been sprayed with a sprout inhibitor.
+Tip: A sweet potato purchased from a natural foods store or farmers’ market may sprout sooner than one from a supermarket because it’s less likely to have been sprayed with a sprout inhibitor.

-.
-The general answer to this question is "nutrients collected from soil by roots."
+Before you prepare your experiment, ask students what plants eat.
+The general answer to this question is “nutrients collected from soil by roots.”
 But what about plants grown in water?
 Students may guess that there are nutrients in what appears to be pure, clear water.
 Are there enough to support a whole, big plant?

-• A sweet potato is a root tuber, a fleshy root that stores food for a plant and produces adventitious shoots or shoots growing from unusual positions--in this case, out of the sides of the root.
+• A sweet potato is a root tuber, a fleshy root that stores food for a plant and produces adventitious shoots or shoots growing from unusual positions in this case, out of the sides of the root.

 • What's happening to the potato, itself?
 Your vine will continue to grow for months if you are careful to replenish water and/or change it when your bottle becomes cloudy.